 - Process exists to re-evaluate “misvalued” codes.
 If CMS feels that specific global codes are “misvalued,” the agency should request the AMA’s RUC to review these codes to ensure the global payments accurately reflect the actual services being provided to patients.

 ASCRS is working with the surgical community advocating that Congress should direct the CMS to adjust the values of the E/M post-operative visits included in 10-day and 90-day global surgical codes to reflect the updated office/outpatient E/M code payment increases that were implemented on January 1, 2021.

 How it Impacts You

-Because of the budget neutrality of the fee schedule and the high volume of E/M services billed, the overall increase to the standalone E/M codes is expected to have a significant redistributive effect, transferring value from procedure-based specialties to primary care.
-The addition of the add-on code further erodes value away from surgical specialties.
-Based on analysis conducted by the surgical coalition, ophthalmology is among the most negatively impacted specialties from the policies in the final rule.
-However, if the post-operative E/M visits are increased in the global codes and add-on code is withdrawn, ophthalmology would see a slight increase in Medicare payments for 2021.
+Because of the budget neutrality of the fee schedule and the high volume of E/M services billed, the overall increase to the standalone E/M codes has a significant redistributive effect, transferring value from procedure-based specialties to primary care.
+Based on an analysis conducted by the surgical coalition, ophthalmology is among the most negatively impacted specialties from the policies in the final rule.
+However, if the post-operative E/M visits are increased in the global codes, ophthalmology would see a 4.74% increase in Medicare payments for 2022.

 ASCRS is partnering with the American College of Surgeons and the Surgical Coalition to advocate that the E/M standalone visit increases be applied to the E/M post-op visits included in the 10- and 90-day global surgery codes.
 Additionally, ASCRS has joined the Surgical Care Coalition in a new advocacy campaign highlighting the importance of surgeons in our healthcare system.
 The campaign is part of a multi-faceted approach demonstrating the value of surgery.
 The goal of the campaign is to protect patient access to surgical care by preventing significant Medicare physician payment cuts for CY2022.